Our Ministers, Since 1958

 Our Senior Minister, Reverend Mary Ann Macklin, was called to ministry here in the summer of 2002, and continues to serve our congregation.

 1949: Unitarians first organize in Bloomington when a small group of Indiana University faculty and students create a Fellowship under the auspices of the American Unitarian Association.
 Meetings are lay-led and held in members’ homes and at the Indiana Memorial Union building.

-1999: We nearly double our square footage with the construction of our Meeting Room and additional office and classroom space.
+1999: With a capital campaign totaling nearly $1,000,000, we nearly double our square footage with the construction of our Meeting Room and additional office and classroom space.

 2011-2014: Green Spaces Capital Campaign supports improved landscaping and parking, energy efficient windows and doors, better playground and drainage.

-Today: Our staff includes three ordained ministers and professionals in charge of religious education, church administration, membership, and music.
+Today: We have a membership of over 500, and our staff includes ordained ministers as well as professionals in charge of religious education, church administration, membership, and music.

 To send comments about “Our History and Our Traditions” to Elof Carlson, our congregation’s historian, click here.

 Elof Carlson, our designated congregational historian, has written about 100 Prologue UU History for You pieces for our semimonthly newsletter since 2012.
 These have been compiled chronologically with five accompanying short essays as an e-book for you to download or read.
 The surprising effect of reading the Prologue Histories in chronological order is that they create a history of the Unitarian and Universalist movements: